bharathdayal/studio/Project_Summary.md

 - **Color Scheme**: A warm "Sunset" theme with a deep orange primary color, a magenta accent, and a soft off-white background.
 - **Fonts**: `Poppins` for headlines and `PT Sans` for body text.

+### Features
+- **Orientation Detection**: Detect the device's current orientation (portrait upright, landscape right-side up, portrait upside down, landscape left-side up).
+- **Alarm Clock**: Display an alarm clock interface in portrait upright mode.
+- **Stopwatch**: Show a stopwatch when the device is in landscape mode (right-side up).
+- **Timer**: Present a timer feature when the device is in portrait mode (upside down).
+- **Weather Display**: Show the weather for the user's location when the device is in landscape mode (left-side up) using a free weather API tool.
+The application decides if and how to include the temperature, a short textual descr

 ---

 ## 2. Codebase & Tech Stack